 Cold water surfing is daunting at the best of times.
 We put together these practical cold water surfing tips to help make the experience all the more magical.
 Trust us, trying to fix your wetsuit with your gloves on in the surf is A LOT harder than you think!

+We got all the cold water surfing tips you will need!
 With the passing of another winter working as a mountain guide in one of the snowiest places on earth, Hokkaido Japan, we look back on several cold water surfing adventures.
 Trial and error is probably the best way to describe our approach to surfing in sub-zero temperatures.
 Should your wetsuit go over the top of your gloves or underneath?
 How hard will it be to adjust my feet in these 7mm booties?
 What about paddling in 5.5mm?
 We just had to get out there and figure it all out.

 Building from our experience a year prior, surfing in Hokkaido near the ski resort of Niseko, we kind of knew what to expect.
 Given more opportunities to get into the frigid waters and snow-covered beaches, we were able to iron out a few of our kooky-kinks.
 Although our approach was ghetto AF (see yoga mat on snow as changing room!), by springtime, our systems for were getting dialed.

 Now it is worth saying first that you are going to need a good wetsuit and that if you are serious about cold water surfing, you really should not scrimp on this important item.
 We are a huge fan of the Patagonia Yulex suit for the favorable environmental reasons, but also because it is damn warm!
 We spent the winter in the women’s R4® Yulex® Front-Zip Hooded Full Suit which is 5.5mm on the Torso/thighs and 4.5 on the arms and legs.
 On our fingers and toes, we wore the women’s R5® Yulex® Round Toe Booties and the R5® Yulex® Mitts.